-At 11:59pm on April 27, 2020, New Zealand will enter Alert Level 3 of the New Zealand Covid-19 Alert Levels.
+At 6am on March 7th 2021, all regions outside of Auckland will enter Alert Level 1 of the New Zealand Covid-19 Alert Levels.